habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/update_packages.md

     Replace:

-    - `<ON_PREM_BUILDER_URL>` with the URL of your on-prem Builder instance.
+    - `<ON_PREM_BUILDER_URL>` with the URL of your Habitat Builder deployment.
     - `<PUBLIC_BUILDER_ACCESS_TOKEN>` with your public Habitat Builder personal access token.

 ### Bootstrap Builder in an airgapped environment

-For airgapped Habitat Builder instances, `pkg-sync` can't transfer packages from the public internet to your instance.
+For airgapped Habitat Builder deployments, `pkg-sync` can't transfer packages from the public internet to your instance.
 In this case, you'll download packages on an internet-connected computer, transfer them to your airgapped Habitat Builder, and bulk upload them.

 Follow these steps to refresh an airgapped on-prem Builder with the latest stable Habitat packages: